(Dream a reality: Faulkner Stadium officially opened on Sept. 22, 2012 )

-John Mark Stallings Field at Faulkner Stadium was constructed in two phases.
+John Mark Stallings Field at Billy D. Hilyer Stadium was constructed in two phases.
 JMS Field was named for the late son of former Alabama head football coach Gene Stallings and was dedicated in the fall of 2010.

 Through the 2011-12 athletic season, JMS Field was used as the football team's practice facility and as the home field for the Faulkner men's and women's soccer teams.

-Ground was broken on Eagles Stadium early in 2012 and will have a seating capacity of 3,500.
+Ground was broken on the stadium early in 2012 with a seating capacity of 3,500.
 A statue honoring John Mark Stallings and his father will greet fans as they enter.
-The facility will house a state-of-the-art press box, which will include a hospitality suite; a video scoreboard; and a large concessions area with restroom facilities underneath the stands.
-The stadium is expected to be ready for use in the fall of 2012.
+The facility, named after Faulkner president Billy D. Hilyer in the fall of 2013, houses a state-of-the-art press box, which includes a hospitality suite; a video scoreboard; and a large concessions area with restroom facilities underneath the stands.
+The stadium began hosting events in the fall of 2012.

-Faulkner has been honored to be part of Cramton Bowl's heritage.
+Faulkner was honored to be part of Cramton Bowl's heritage.

 (above: JMS Field with the stadium construction in the background)